 Natural Disaster & Support Resources

-• If you have experienced any damage or losses to your property, we encourage you to fill out the Queensland Department of Agriculture and Fisheries' (DAF) Agriculture Disaster Impact Survey.
+If you experience any damage or loss to your property from any natural disaster event, we encourage you to fill out the Queensland DPI Agriculture Disaster Impact Survey, to help decision-makers in understanding the impacts.

-DAF rely on data collected by industry and local government to activate disaster assistance.
-The information captured via this survey supports DAF in processing applications for assistance efficiently, to support recovery.
+DPI rely on data collected by industry and local government to activate disaster assistance.
+The information captured via this survey supports the DPI in processing applications for assistance efficiently, to support recovery.

 Please remember to: